greenelab/phenoplier_manuscript/manuscript.md

 **Fluorescent dye staining.** 9 days after puromycin selection, cells were assigned to 2 groups.
 20-30M cells were collected as Unsorted Control.
 Cell pellet was spun down at 500 x g for 5min at 4oC.
 Dry pellet was kept at -80oC for further genomic DNA isolation.
-The rest of the cells (approximately 200M) were kept in 100mm dishes, and stained with fluo-rescent dye (LipidSpotTM 488, Biotium, Cat.
+The rest of the cells (approximately 200M) were kept in 100mm dishes, and stained with fluorescent dye (LipidSpotTM 488, Biotium, Cat.
 70065-T).
 In Brief, LipidSpot 488 was diluted to 1:100 with DPBS.
 4ml of staining solution was used for each dish, and incubated at 37oC for 30min.
 Cell images were captured through fluorescent microscope EVOS for GFP signal detection (Supplementary Figure @fig:sup:crispr:fig1).